ome/omero-guide-qupath/docs/qupath.rst

 - How to connect QuPath to OMERO.server and browse the data.

-- How to open an image from OMERO.server in QuPath and load the ROIs from OMERO on that image to QuPath.
+- How to open an image including ROIs from OMERO.server in QuPath.

 - How to draw an annotation in QuPath on an image from OMERO and save the annotation on that image in OMERO as OMERO ROI.

 - How to perform simple Cell detection in QuPath.

+- How to save the Cell detection ROIs directly to OMERO using a script in QuPath.

 - How to export the Cell detection ROIs from QuPath as OME-XML.